panjf2000/gnet/README.md

 # 💎 Sponsors

-Become a bronze sponsor with a monthly donation of $10 and get your logo on our README on Github.
+Become a bronze sponsor with a monthly donation of $10 and get your logo on our README on GitHub.

 <a href="https://opencollective.com/gnet#sponsors" target="_blank"><img src="https://opencollective.com/gnet/sponsors.svg"></a>

 # ☕️ Buy me a coffee

-> Please be sure to leave your name, Github account or other social media accounts when you donate by the following means so that I can add it to the list of donors as a token of my appreciation.
+> Please be sure to leave your name, GitHub account, or other social media accounts when you donate by the following means so that I can add it to the list of donors as a token of my appreciation.

 <img src="https://raw.githubusercontent.com/panjf2000/illustrations/master/payments/WeChatPay.JPG" width="250" align="middle"/>&nbsp;&nbsp;
 <img src="https://raw.githubusercontent.com/panjf2000/illustrations/master/payments/AliPay.JPG" width="250" align="middle"/>&nbsp;&nbsp;